technically exists in about 30% of Glens, although it does not appear to cause symptoms in

 below 25%; I personally strive for less than 20%, although this is not easy.

-An excellent resource for depth of pedigree and inbreeding coefficient information is the Glen of Eden Database.
+An excellent resource for depth of pedigree and inbreeding coefficient information is the International Glen Database.

 This volunteer, international database for Glen of Imaal Terriers was widely used by the

 university researchers in both Europe and America while pursuing our PRA problem.